I Believe in Unicorns: Production

 Early in development, the film was initially titled Unicorns.
 Leah Meyerhoff views her 2005 short film Twitch as a “precursor” to I Believe in Unicorns and that the feature film “wasn’t a direct expansion of the short.”
-Meyerhoff admits the film is “semi-autobiographical” and that she cast her real life mother, Toni, as Davina’s mother before casting Dyer.
+Meyerhoff admits the film is “semi-autobiographical” and that she cast her real-life mother, Toni, as Davina's mother before casting Dyer.

 Meyerhoff had learned of Dyer through a tipoff from the casting team of True Grit (2010), where Dyer auditioned for the Mattie Ross role played by Hailee Steinfeld.

-According to Meyerhoff, the live action scenes in the film were shot in three weeks in the San Francisco Bay Area.
+According to Meyerhoff, the live-action scenes in the film were shot in three weeks in the San Francisco Bay Area.
 Meyerhoff also said the budget for the animation scenes was under $5,000.
-Also according to Meyerhoff, Peter Vack “researched (his) role by hanging out with local punk kids in the area.”
-Meyerhoff claims I Believe in Unicorns was “one of the last features to shoot on Fuji 16 mm film stock, they no longer make it.”
+Also according to Meyerhoff, Peter Vack "researched (his) role by hanging out with local punk kids in the area."
+Meyerhoff claims I Believe in Unicorns was "one of the last features to shoot on Fuji 16 mm film stock, they no longer make it."

 Release

-The film premiered at SXSW on March 9, 2014.
-The film was released on May 29, 2015, by Gravitas Ventures.
+The film premiered at SXSW on March 9, 2014, and was released on May 29, 2015, by Gravitas Ventures.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 Brian Tallerico of RogerEbert.com awarded the film three stars out of four.
 The New York Times gave the film a positive review, and wrote, "Stretched to 80 minutes, the story (by the director Leah Meyerhoff) almost breaks; that it holds together without compromising its simplicity or emotional authenticity only proves that, contrary to the maxim, you don’t need a gun if you’ve got the right girl."

-Joe Leydon of Variety also gave the film a positive review calling it "a familiar but affecting coming-of-age tale."
+Joe Leydon of Variety also gave the film a positive review, calling it "a familiar but affecting coming-of-age tale."